joakimsk/docs/docs/restapi2.rst

    :parameter string id: Unique ident of the sign

    :status 200: Ok
    :status 404: Object not found
+   :status 401: Authentication failed
+   :status 500: No authorization info found
-   :status 500: If something went wrong with the database SQL query or if authorization info was not found.
+   :status 500: If something went wrong with the database SQL query

    :<json string id: Unique id for sign (will be ignored) :<json string url: Link to a web-page or image